alimuhsyed/Dashboard-Road-Accident/README.md

 # Dashboard-Road-Accident
 Requirements
 - provide in depth analysis for casualities accorded during the year 2021 and 2022.
-- Which category of vehicle is most and least involved in accidents
+- Which category of vehicle is most and least involved in accidents.
 - Analyze the factor involved in Accidents Road types, Road Surface, Weather Conditions, Area and Light conditions.

 Cleaned and preprocessed the data used pivot tables to find the KPI.